ajeetraina/dhi-sample-demos/tempo/guides/guides.md

 - Contain only the `tempo` binary (`/opt/tempo/tempo`) and TLS certificates
 - Include CIS benchmark compliance (`com.docker.dhi.compliance: cis`)

-The following tags are available for this image:
+The following runtime tags are available for this image:

 | Tag | Description |
 | :--- | :--- |